viklund/courses/ngsintro/1609/labs/filetypes.md

 This will show you the reference genome, how all the reads are aligned to it, and all the annotation data.
 Try zooming in on an area and have a look at the reads and annotations.
 The figures you see in the picture are all derived from the data in the files you have given it.
-The reference genome, a fasta file containing the DNA sequence of the reference genome, is visible if you zoom to the smallest level.
+At the top of the window you have the overview of the current chromosome you are looking at, which tells you the scale you are zoomed at for the moment.
+When you zoom in you will see a red rectangle apper which shows you which portion of the chromosome you are looking at.
+Just below the scale you'll see the coverage graph, which tells you how many reads cover each position along the reference genome.
+The colored bands you see here and there are SNPs, i.e. positions where the reads of your sample does not match the reference genome.
-All the reads are drawn from the data in the BAM file using the chromosome name, the starting position and the ending position of each read.
+All the reads, the larger area in the middle of the window, are drawn from the data in the BAM file using the chromosome name, the starting position and the ending position of each read.
+When you zoom in more you will be able to see individual reads and how they are aligned.
-The annotation in GTF format are all plotted using the data in the GTF file.
+The annotation in GTF format are all plotted using the data in the GTF file, visible just under all the reads, are shown as blue rectangles.
-The chromosome name, the starting position, the ending position, and the additional information in the rest of the fields (strand, name of the annotation, etc).
+The reference genome, a fasta file containing the DNA sequence of the reference genome, is visible at the bottom of the window if you zoom to the smallest level so you can see the bases of the genome.

 ## 5. Create a CRAM file
 The CRAM format is even more efficient than the BAM format.